iamplayerexe/animelist/README.md

   <a href="https://github.com/iamplayerexe/animelist/releases"><img src="https://img.shields.io/github/v/release/iamplayerexe/animelist?style=for-the-badge" alt="Latest Release"></a>
 </p>

-> A simple, **offline-first** desktop application built with Electron for managing your personal anime watchlist without the fuss of complex websites.
-Keep track of seasons, movies, OAVs, specials, and more using manual entry or a faster **automatic mode** powered by a predefined local database.
-Designed for Windows.
+> A simple, **offline-first** desktop application for **Windows, macOS, and Linux**, built to manage your personal anime watchlist without the fuss of complex websites.
+Keep track of seasons, movies, OAVs, and more using manual entry or a faster **automatic mode** powered by a local database.

 ---